robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Test case documentation
 -----------------------

-- Test normally do not need documentation.
+- Test normally does not need documentation.

-  - Name and possible documentation of the parent suite and tests own name should give enough background information.
+  - Name and possible documentation of the parent suite and test's own name should give enough background information.
   - Test case structure should be clear enough without documentation or other comments.